 There are three excellent water parks close to Albufeira; Slide and Splash, Aqualand and Aquashow.
 These water parks contain gravity-defying flumes, near vertical slides and wave pools, and provide excitement for children of all ages.

-(links opens new tab)
+(links opens a new tabs)

-Zoomarine is wonderful marine park that specialises in dolphins, marine life and tropical birds.
-In the park there is a wide selection of activities including dolphin shows, aquariums, and an excellent water park with slides, wave pools and rapids.
-The animals of Zoomarine are kept in modern facilities and all are well cared for, while the park activity promotes conservation and rehabilitates rescued animals.
+Zoomarine is a wonderful marine park that specialises in dolphins, marine life and tropical birds.
+In the park, there is a wide selection of activities including dolphin shows, aquariums, and a recent water park with slides, wave pools and rapids.
+The animals of Zoomarine are kept in modern facilities, and all are well cared for, while the park activity promotes conservation and rehabilitates rescued animals.

 Tired of all of that eating and sitting around?
 Well then go to Luso Aventura for a forest adventure, which contains high rope walkways, vertical nets, cobweb and monkey bridges that span the forests just to the east of Albufeira.

-Loulé has a distinctively Portuguese ambience, with locals socialising in open air cafes, women gossiping in doorways and old men sat all day on the same bench – Loulé is wholly different from Albufeira.
-Loulé is a great excursion and is connected to Albufeira by a direct bus service.
+Loulé has a distinctively Portuguese ambience, with locals socialising in open air cafes, women gossiping in doorways and old men spending all day sat on the same bench; Loulé is wholly different from Albufeira.
+Loulé is connected to Albufeira by a direct bus service.

 (link opens new tab, which unfortunately is only in Portuguese, the Algarve cinema is called "Forum Algarve")

-The Algarve is famed for it’s wonderful golf courses and though Albufeira is not a common golf based holiday destination it is very easy to both hire clubs and travel to the courses.
+The Algarve is famed for it’s wonderful golf courses and though Albufeira is not a common golf based holiday destination, it is very easy to both hire clubs and travel to the courses.
 The three golf course close to Albufeira are Salgados (18hole), Pine cliffs (9hole) and Balaia (9hole).